- Testing for ketones in diabetes

 Ketones occur in the blood when the body starts to burn its own fat.
-High levels of ketones in the blood is a major complication of diabetes and if not treated on time, leads to a condition called ketoacidosis.
+High levels of ketones in the blood are a major complication of diabetes and if not treated on time, lead to a condition called ketoacidosis.

-The insufficient insulin makes the fat cells release fat continuously into the blood while the liver keeps making more and more ketones and ketoacids.
-The rising level of ketoacids in the blood lower the blood pH so low that it becomes an emergency medical situation that needs urgent attention.
+Insufficient insulin makes the fat cells release fat continuously into the blood while the liver keeps making more and more ketones and ketoacids.
+The rising level of ketoacids in the blood lowers the blood pH, making it so low that it becomes an emergency medical situation that needs urgent attention.

 In people who are not diabetic, the body adapts to starvation by producing ketones.
-Blood sugar levels being more or less stable, the production of ketones is controlled by a good balance of insulin, glucagon and other hormones.
+Since their blood sugar levels are more or less stable, the production of ketones is controlled by a good balance of insulin, glucagon, and other hormones.
 But in those who do have diabetes, dangerous and life-threatening levels of ketones can develop.

 Testing for ketones in diabetes